North Russia intervention: Advance along the Northern Dvina

 In mid-September, Allied troops were driven out of Seletskoe, and it took three days for the settlement to be retaken.
-By late September, Royal Marines and 2/10th Royal Scots had reached Nijne-Toimski, which proved too strong for the lightly-equipped Allied force.
+By late September, Royal Marines and 2/10th Royal Scots had reached Nijne-Toimski, which proved too strong for the lightly equipped Allied force.
 The monitors having withdrawn before the Dvina froze, the force was shelled by Bolshevik gunboats.
 In early October, the village of Borok was taken but, after a series of Bolshevik attacks were launched on 9 October, the Scots were forced to withdraw from the village.
 The Scots lost 5 men in their defence of the village.
 On 27 October, Allied forces were ambushed at Kulika near Topsa, losing at least 27 men killed and dozens wounded, a figure that could have been higher if it had not been for a detachment of Poles who bravely covered the retreat as others panicked.
 The Allied force withdrew to a defensive line for the winter, first driving off a number of attacks with the help of a Canadian Field Artillery battery, culminating in a very heavy assault on 11 November.
 An RAF squadron was set up at Bereznik on the bank of the Dvina, equipped with RE8s.
-Meanwhile, in October fighting between Bolshevik and American and French troops had occurred along the Archangel-Vologda railway.
+Meanwhile, in October fighting between Bolshevik and American and French troops had occurred along the Arkhangelsk–Vologda railway.
 US rail troops worked to repair the trainline so as to allow the advance along the line to continue.

 The Allied troops were mainly inactive in the winter of 1918, building blockhouses with only winter patrols sent out.
 On the first occasion that White Russian troops were sent into the line of combat during the North Russian campaign, on 11 December 1918, the White Russian troops mutinied.
 The ringleaders were ordered to be shot by General Ironside.